-All are welcome to come with us on a Friday night, see the Sign-Up page for more details.
+All are welcome to come with us on a Friday night, follow us on Instagram @Jculabre for more information

 Saint Benedict Joseph Labre is the patron saint of homeless people.
 He was born March 26, 1748, into a well-off middle class family with numerous opportunities.
 He was educated in his native village in France.

 As the years went by, he grew distaste for any form of knowledge which did not help him to grow closer to God.
 After experimenting with several rigorous ways of religious life, he reportedly had an internal illumination.
 He then believed that God was calling him to a life of devotion “not in a wilderness or cloister but in the midst of the world.”